 Let’s take a close look at two poppular wool yarns, Brooklyn Tweed’s Arbor (left) and Cascade’s Ecological Wool (right).
-Arbor is a breed-specific (Targee), worsted spun yarn with a decent amount of ply twist.
-Cascade Eco is a pooled wool comprised of many breeds and crosses that share the same characteristics, and spun woolen with a low ply twist.
-The difference is clear.
+Arbor is a breed-specific (Targee), worsted-spun yarn with a decent amount of ply twist.
+Cascade Eco made from pooled wool which is comprised of cross breeds that share the same characteristics.
+It is worsted spun with a low ply twist.
 One is sleek, smooth, and visually has good definition.
 The other is fuzzy and less defined.
 This is the type of character the yarn will impart to your project.

 The Sticky Wicket

-Worsted vs. woolen has another implication for weavers—stickiness.
-You can sett a worsted yarn closer than you can woolen.
-For instance, if you are weaving on a dense warp, say something along the lines of a warp faced weave, where you have more warp ends than weft picks, woolen yarns have a tendency to stick keeping you from getting a clean shed.
+Fuzzy vs. smooth has another implication for weavers—stickiness.
+You can sett a sleek yarn closer than you can fuzzy.
+For instance, if you are weaving on a dense warp where you have more warp ends than weft picks, fuzzy yarns have a tendency to stick keeping you from getting a clean shed.
 On the other hand, you can space woolen yarns out further apart and still have a fabric that holds together well because the yarns are fuzzy and reach across the isle to shake hands with their neighbors.